 Whether or not you’re a fan of cold winds, rainy evenings and misty midday chills, the fact of the matter is that the warm and welcoming sun of the last few months has bid us goodbye.
-So whip out your cold weather clothes and gear up for autumn.
+So, whip out your cold weather clothes and gear up for autumn.
 From toasty scarves to snug gloves, thermal jackets and other cold weather accessories, you’re going to need to be prepared.
-And with a new wardrobe comes new cleaning techniques to add to your repertoire.
+And with a new wardrobe comes new cleaning techniques to add to your laundry routine.

 Top-Tip: If you have a Tumble Drier, throw two or three tennis balls inside while your jacket tosses, tumbles and dries.
 What this will do is fluff up your jacket and spruce up it’s down, giving it that ‘good as new’ look and feel again.

 There aren’t many things quite as warm and comfortable as a pair of leather gloves.
-Classic and elegant as they are, they naturally need to be treated differently to your run-of-the-mill woollen alternatives – here’s how it’s done.
+Classic and elegant as they are, they naturally need to be treated differently to your run-of-the-mill woolen alternatives – here’s how it’s done.
 Take an empty spray bottle and add an even mixture of vinegar and water.
-Make sure you apply this marvellous mixture to the inside and the outside of your gloves, and allow them to rest with the mixture for fifteen minutes.
+Make sure you apply this marvelous mixture to the inside and the outside of your gloves and allow them to rest with the mixture for fifteen minutes.
 Pat the gloves dry and use a dry cloth remove any remaining moisture and dirt from the gloves and their linings.